Inferring the neutron star maximum mass and lower mass gap in neutron star-black hole systems with spin: Application to LIGO--Virgo NSBH Detections

 For each model and dataset variation, we infer the minimum BH mass $M_\text{BH}$, the NS $M_\text{TOV}$, and their difference (representing the width of the mass gap), marginalizing over all other parameters of the mass and spin distribution.
 Results for our \emph{Default} model are shown in Figs.~\ref{fig:tov_spin}-\ref{fig:fullcorner}, with Fig.-\ref{fig:fullcorner} showing a corner plot over all model parameters.\\

 {\bf Maximum (spin-dependent) NS mass}: As discussed in \ref{ns models}, at a given secondary spin, we model a hard cut-off in the NS mass distribution $p(m_2)$.
 However, in the 1-component and 2-component models, some values of $\mu$ and $\sigma$ taper off the mass distribution between 2--3 $M_\odot$, making it difficult to discern a sharp truncation mass $M_\text{TOV}$ from the function's normal behavior.
-This results in long, flat tails to large posterior values of $M_\text{TOV}$ (see panel (a) of Fig.~\ref{fig:tov_spin}).
+This results in long, flat tails to large posterior values of $M_\text{TOV}$ (see panel (a) of Fig.~\ref{fig:tov_spin}), \reply{reaching the prior bounds even if priors on $M_\text{TOV}$ are widened}.
 A better measured parameter is the 99th percentile of the nonspinning NS mass distribution, $M_{99}$ (panel b of Fig.~\ref{fig:tov_spin}).
 For models where the $M_\text{TOV}$ cutoff is significant, the 99th percentile is essentially identical to $M_\text{TOV}$.
 For models producing a softer cutoff without significant $M_\text{TOV}$ truncation, the 99th percentile still captures the largest NS we expect to observe, and, unlike $M_\text{TOV}$, the inference of $M_{99}$ is consistent between the three NS mass models.